Street plazas in Portland, Oregon: Northwest Portland

 In northwest Portland, the 13th Avenue Plaza (or NW 13th Avenue Plaza) is on 13th Avenue between Everett and Irving Streets, in the Pearl District.
 The plaza has hosted First Thursday, which showcases works by local artists.
 In 2025, PBOT announced plans to reduce the size of the plaza and restore car traffic to the street.

+The Couch Street Plaza debuted on Couch Street between 3rd and 4th in the Old Town Chinatown neighborhood in 2022.
+The city planned to host events in the vehicle-free zone.

 Southeast Portland

-Plazas in southeast Portland include Ankeny Rainbow Road, Arleta Triangle Square (72nd Avenue and Woodstock Boulevard), Clinton Street Plaza, Dream Big Plaza, Hawthorne Plaza, Montavilla Plaza, and Spokane Plaza.
+Plazas in southeast Portland include Ankeny Rainbow Road, Arleta Triangle Square (72nd Avenue and Woodstock Boulevard), Clinton Street Plaza, Dream Big Plaza, Hawthorne Plaza, Montavilla Plaza, Schiller Plaza, and Spokane Plaza.

+Located at Schiller Street and 72nd Avenue, Schiller Plaza is supported by the Foster-Powell Neighborhood Association.
+It connects the two halves of the Firland Parkway.

+Spokane Plaza (also known as Spokane Street Plaza) is located at the intersection of Spokane Street and 13th Avenue.
+The plaza has hosted music and a tea party called Tea-Quinox.